tessercat/daoistic-book/daodejing/41/english.md

 the good word is rarely heard, the grand plan is never revealed.

+Dao hides in the nameless,
-And above all
+and above all
-that Dao is good
+Dao is good
 at both forgiving and reconciling.